OCA/account-invoicing/account_invoice_discount_display_amount/readme/USAGE.rst

 #.
 Apply a discount on an invoice line.
 #.
 The values 'Discount Total' and 'Total Without Discount'
    will be automatically updated.
-#.
-The discount amount will be displayed on each invoice line.